t9md/atom-vim-mode-plus/README.md

 True power of Vim is Operator and TextOjbect.

 - [List of text-object as vim plugin](https://github.com/kana/vim-textobj-user/wiki)
-vim-mod-plus builtin textobj for function, fold, entire, comment, indent, line, and any-pair(super set of many pair text-obj)
+vim-mode-plus builtin textobj for function, fold, entire, comment, indent, line, and any-pair(super set of many pair text-obj)

 # GIFs